tsmaster/bdgptk/Source/README.md

 backtracker that can solve exact cover problems reasonably efficiently.

+Admittedly, not super relevant to most plotter projects, but it's cool.

 ## bdgmath.py

 A perhaps-too-heavy folder of math routines, which includes my own